alafumee/hpt_locoman/README.md

 This is a pytorch implementation for pre-training Heterogenous Pre-trained Transformers (HPTs).
 The pre-training procedure train on mixture of embodiment datasets with a supervised learning objective.
 The pre-training process can take some time, so we also provide pre-trained checkpoints below.
 You can find more details on our [project page](https://liruiw.github.io/hpt).
 An alternative clean implementation of HPT in Hugging Face can also be found [here](https://github.com/liruiw/lerobot/).

-**TL;DR:** HPT aligns different embodiment to a shared latent space and investigates the scaling behaviors in policy learning.
-Put a scalable transformer in the middle of your policy and don’t train from scratch!